 3. Automated Container Terminals

-Automation is taking place at different scales, paces, and locations.
-There are various degrees of automation.
+Automation takes place at different scales, paces, and locations, and there are various degrees of automation.
 In many ways, automation is present in a large number of terminals depending on how it is defined and whether it focuses on infrastructure (e.g. stacking cranes) or information systems (e.g. yard management or port community systems).
 The most common definition classifies terminals as fully or semi-automated, but this definition is partial.

 - A fully automated terminal is when the stacking yard and horizontal transfers between the quay and the yard are automated.
 This implies that a container is handled automatically from the dockside to the pickup area.

 - A semi-automated terminal only involves an automated staking yard.